umgbhalla/dotfiles/README.md

 + customize gtk theming
 + find a good remote desktop client
 + pcie single-gpu passthrough (this will take a while...)
-+ update color/styling for ff, nvim
++ update color/styling for ff
 + switch from cmus to ncmpcpp